 You can also offer a stand-alone HRA to provide health benefits to your employees instead of a group health insurance plan by reimbursing employees for individual health insurance premiums and other qualifying out-of-pocket medical expenses.

 Three of the most common types of HRAs are:

 - Qualified small employer HRA (QSEHRA)

 - Group coverage HRA (GCHRA), also known as an integrated HRA

-However, while an HRA is an excellent health benefit, it doesn't cover some of the most common wellness activities and perks, such as gym memberships or weight loss programs for general health.
-If you're looking for a flexible way to provide additional wellness perks, a wellness stipend might be for you.
+However, while an HRA is an excellent health benefit, it doesn't cover some of the most common wellness activities and perks, such as fitness center memberships or weight loss programs for general health.
+If you're looking for an even more flexible way to provide additional wellness perks, a wellness stipend might be for you.

 What is a wellness stipend?

-Similar to a wellness HRA, a wellness stipend is a flexible benefits option that allows you to provide a monthly allowance to your employees for their wellness expenses.
+Another way to support the healthy behaviors of your employees is with a wellness stipend.
+A wellness stipend is a flexible benefits option that allows you to provide a monthly allowance to your employees for their wellness expenses.
 You can do this through a lifestyle spending account (LSA) or expense reimbursement.

-Unlike an HRA, wellness stipends are taxable and designed for wellness expenses that HRAs and health insurance don't generally cover.
-Wellness stipends are not a substitute for health coverage, such as HRAs.
+Unlike an HRA, wellness stipends are taxable and designed for wellness expenses that HRAs and health insurance can’t legally cover.
+Wellness stipends aren’t a substitute for health coverage, such as HRAs.

-Thanks to the flexibility of being a taxable benefit, your employees can choose to be reimbursed for a variety of activities and programs, empowering them to take control of their benefits and use their allowances for the expenses that matter most to them.
+Thanks to the flexibility of being a taxable benefit, you can reimburse your employees for a variety of activities and programs, empowering them to take control of their benefits and use their allowances for the expenses that matter most to them.